javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

   alert(form.elements.username); // input

 *!*
-  // the direct access now can use both names: the new one and the old one alert(form.username == form.login); // true
+  // form allows both names: the new one and the old one alert(form.username == form.login); // true
 */!*
 </script>